Sitefinity/Sitefinity-VSIX/README.md

 Parameters:
  - *Name* - Enter the name of the grid widget that you want to create.
  - *ResourcePackage* - Enter the name of the resource package where the widget will be created.
-The default value is *Bootstrap*.
+The default value is *Bootstrap5*.
  - *TemplateName* - Enter the name of the template you want to use for the creation.
 The default value is *grid-6+6*.

 #### Widget